 North Dakota's Lignite Research, Development and Marketing Program (Program) is a multi-million dollar state/industry partnership that concentrates on near term, practical research and development projects that provide the opportunity to preserve and enhance development of our state's abundant lignite resources.

-The Program is funded by approximately 10 cents per ton from the North Dakota coal severance tax.
-With annual production at approximately 30 million tons per year, about $3 million is available each year for the Research, Development and Marketing Program.
+The Program is funded from several sources including the coal severance tax, coal conversion tax, and oil and gas tax revenues with approximately $7.5 million available each year for the Research, Development and Marketing Program.

 |